timwaik/HelloWorld/README.md

 Hello there!

-To start out my GitHub profile, I have decided to write a "Hello World!" script in JavaScript, Python, HTML5, and many other languages as I go along.
+To start out my GitHub profile, I have decided to write a "Hello World!" script in Java, Python, HTML5, and many other languages as I go along.